Seven Questions to Ask Before Switching On a New Channel

 That’s where a great channel strategy can help.

-5 – Is there a market segment where you want to focus required specialized access that you don’t currently have?
+5. Is there a Market Segment where you want to Focus that Requires Specialized Access that you don’t Currently Have?

-In every industry, there’s a decision process for making larger scale purchases and that is something that must be understood, before trying to approach this new market with old systems and practices.
+In every industry, there’s a decision process for making larger scale purchases, and that’s something that must be understood before trying to approach this new market with old systems and practices.